Kyobinoyo/host-metrics-mqtt/README.md

     mmcblk0: SD card
 ```

+On Raspberry Pi OS 11 (bullseye) and older the boot partition is mounted at `/boot`
+instead of `/boot/firmware`.

 `disks`, `network` and `block_devices` take either a list (`[/, /boot]`) or a mapping
 to a label.
 Without a label, `/` is called *Root filesystem*, `/boot` *Boot partition*
 and `mmcblk0` *SD card*.